 ✅ Built-in Reports – Does the tool offer built-in reports for assessing content performance?

 ✅ External Integrations – Does the software integrate well with third-party tools?

-Ensure that you check for such features before zeroing in on a tool.
+Ensure that you check for such knowledge management features before zeroing in on a tool.

 Watch this video to learn more factors to consider before choosing your KM tool.

 Power Your Knowledge Management Efforts With the Right Strategy

 The abundance of scattered information can turn into mere waste if you don’t know how to store, manage, and share it.

 By creating a robust strategy, you can up your knowledge management efforts and reap long-term benefits in the form of improved team productivity and work efficiency.